laur196/Data-Analyst-Project-/README.md

 The project focuses on important key performance indicators (KPIs) such as Impression, Clicks, Conversion, Revenue, Cost and profit across platforms.
 This project will help identify platform/s that would generate high conversion rate with less revenue and vice versa.
 It will help examine how different platform perform and how budget should be utilized efficiently.

+## Project Questions
+The main objective of this analysis is to identify the key questions, such as;
+	Which platform contribute the most in terms of volume and value from November 2023 to April 2024?

+	Which platform delivered the highest return on investment and conversion efficiency?

+## Data Structure
+This Dataset contains important metrics such as impression, clicks and conversion rates from November 2023 to April 2024.